compoterhacker/onion-manager/README.md

 of duplicate onions on the network(remember, shit is open source for, well, reasons).

-I'm putting this script up here because there's a lot of new and better ways of doing this and similar such things out there, but figured some people interested in private IRC ch@s can get some mileage out of it.
+I'm putting this script up here because there's a lot of new/different ways of doing this and similar such things out there, but figured some people interested in private IRC ch@s can get some mileage or ideas out of it.

 Also, client-side crypto is your friend.